 Tropical Evergreen forests are a dominant part of the Natural vegetation in India.
 They flourish in the areas having more than 200 cm of rainfall.
-Types of forests form an important part of Indian geography syllabus for IAS Exam and tropical evergreen forest is one of them.
+Types of forests form an important part of the Indian Geography syllabus for IAS Exam and tropical evergreen forest is one of them.

-This article will detail the aspirants about the topical evergreen forests also called tropical rainforests.
+This article will provide details about the topical evergreen forests also called tropical rainforests.

 Introduction to Tropical Evergreen Forests

 The evergreen forests are essential in not only promoting greenery on the planet, but they are also useful in the continual survival of animals and plants in the forest ecosystem.
 The trees are evergreen as there is no period of drought.
 They are mostly tall and hardwood.

 Tropical Evergreen Forests – Characteristics

 Learn to identify the tropical evergreen forests, a type of natural vegetation, through the points given below:

 These forests are found on the eastern and western slopes of the Western Ghats.

 The states where these forests are predominantly identified are :